 Term Meaning USB Direct USB Direct is a method of writing to the MCU in the USB boot mode by using the USB interface port of the host PC.
-When writing data by using the USB interface of the host PC, select USB Direct as the tool to be used.
 FINE FINE is a single- or dual-line communications interface operating through the FINE pin or pins of an MCU.
 Some of our MCUs support writing via single line FINE.
 ID authentication mode One of the security functions of the MCU.
 Connection of the flash programmer is protected by ID authentication.
 Command protection mode A security function of the MCU.
 Execution of a command is restricted; e.g., the execution of erase or other commands can be prohibited.
 For details on operations for the setting of individual security functions, refer to the user's manual of the MCU. ОТР A security function of the MCU.
 For details, refer to the user's manual of the MCU.
 Access window (AW) This is also referred to as the "flash shield window".
 The specified range is selected as the access window (and window area), and functionality in other ranges is restricted to a degree which depends on the operating mode.
 For details, refer to the user's manual of the MCU.
 Flash options Flash options are settings which determine the state after the MCU is reset, and is a general term for settings which must be specified separately from the HEX file.